 Septic tanks use natural and mechanical processes to treat wastewater that passes through the system.
 It doesn’t matter where it comes from inside the home.
 It removes unwanted solids and organic matter before returning water to the ground.

+That’s where your septic system comes in.
 Septic systems treat wastewater when city sewer systems are not available.

 How Does a Septic Tank Work?